 Gui Mansilla: It’s also how do you get speed in your process?
 One of the challenges with therapy is that a lot of us started doing this because we have felt the pain and then we come with poor training or not sufficiently clear and specific training or why we’re here.
 We do a lot of holding space, and I will do a bit of the holding space for you.
 “Yes.
 I see.
 You tell me more about that.
 Wow.
 So painful, huh?”

 When you just work at the level of “Let me hold it”, which is a very valuable first step, and then you don’t know what to do with all of that, and the therapy [INAUDIBLE 00:12:06] supervision with younger therapists, they get frozen inside.
 Because inside they’re like, “Oh my god, what should I do?
 I’m afraid.
 You’ve lost your mind.
 I never know what to tell you!”

-So from there to moving to a whole space for you, we’re really missing the work in there which is I call a combination of support.
+So from there to move into, I just hold space for you, we’re really missing the work in there which is I call a combination of support.
 Yes, I hold space for you, until you can learn and develop what you knew when you were a kid, the capacity to tolerate your full spectrum of truth, who you are, what you feel, how you feel about it.
 I hold space and I train people to try to develop that capacity again, which again, we were born with.

 When we have that capacity and we have recovered access to that, then it’s the moment for us to start doing the challenging part of therapy, which is what a lot of therapists don’t want to do because sooner or later you lose a few patients, a few clients, because some of them will go, “Oh, that’s so much for me.”
 Of course, I don’t do this to keep you as a patient.
 I do this to help you.
 And in there, I take a question manic approach.
 I come here to speak ruthlessly and compassion is the truth.